 A company’s financial statements are like a report card that tells investors how much money a company has made, what it spends on, and how much money it currently has.

-Knowing how to read a financial statement and understand the key performance indicators that it includes is essential for evaluating a company.
-Any investor conducting fundamental analysis will pull much of the information they need from past and present financial statements when valuing a stock and deciding whether to buy a stock.
+Knowing how to read a financial statement and understand the key performance indicators it includes is essential for evaluating a company.
+Any investor conducting fundamental analysis will pull much of the information they need from past and present financial statements when valuing a stock and deciding whether to buy it.

 Each publicly traded company in the United States must produce a set of financial statements every quarter.
 These include a balance sheet, income statement, and cash flow statement.
 In addition, companies produce an annual report.
-Together with the company’s earnings call, these statements tell a fairly complete story about a company’s financial health.
+These statements tell a fairly complete story about a company’s financial health.